What are pubic lice?

 Pubic lice will not go away without treatment.
 Treatments for pubic lice include using a special lotion or shampoo to kill the eggs and lice.
 These can be purchased without a prescription.
 Follow the directions carefully.

 If you have pubic lice on your eyebrows or eyelashes, do not use shampoos or lotions to treat them.
-Apply petroleum jelly (Vaseline®) to the eyebrow, eyelid and lashes 3 times a day for several days.
-For more information about these treatments, speak with your health care provider.
+Instead, carefully apply occlusive ophthalmic ointment (e.g., Lacri-Lube® or Duolube®) to the eyelid margins (and eyebrows) twice a day for 10 days.
+This will loosen the lice and nits so that you can remove them with your fingers.
+Do not use regular petroleum jelly (e.g. Vaseline®) as it can irritate the eyes.
+For more information about treatment, speak with your health care provider.

-Your sexual partners need to be treated as well.
+Your sexual partner will need to be treated as well.
 Other people living in your home do not need treatment unless they have shared your clothes, bed or towels.

 Contact a health care provider if the lice do not go away after the first treatment, or if you have any signs of a skin infection.
 Skin infections can be caused by frequent scratching.